Curriculumonline

 Pattern

-• 41 FLOWER PATTERNS This page improves observational drawing skills, showing how patterns can be made from still-life drawings.
+• 41 FLOWER PATTERNS This worksheet improves observational drawing skills, showing how patterns can be made from still-life drawings.

 • 43 MAKING WAVES Students produce a drawing that creates a sense of movement.